 For additional details, see the resources and updates on CPR/AED/Heimlich certification at the Indiana Department of Education.

-Once obtained, you must also upload proof of meeting this certification milestone to your “My Checklists” in your Relay Okta account.
+Once obtained, you must also upload proof of meeting this certification milestone to your “My Checklists” in your Relay account.